Editorial: This page was last updated Oct 27th, 2022.

-Now let’s mix and match some common directives and source values and to address a few common scenarios.
+Now let’s mix and match some common directives and source values.
+For your reference, we’ve provided examples below to address a few common scenarios.

 Content-Security Policy:script-src 'none'

-You want to allow images to load from any domain, but want to restrict other content from loading except that from your own website.
+Allow images to load from any domain, but restrict other content from loading except that from your own website.